act-rules/act-rules.github.io/_rules/bypass-blocks-cf77f2.md

 </html>
 ```

-#### Passed Example 11
+#### Passed Example 10

-This [HTML web page][] is passing rule [block of repeated content is collapsible][].
+This [HTML web page][] is passing rule [Block of repeated content is collapsible][].
 Note that it does not pass [Technique SCR28: Using an expandable and collapsible menu to bypass block of content][tech scr28] because the technique requires that the blocks can be toggled on and off, but here they can only be removed.

 ```html
 <html>